schoenemeyer/specfem3d-centos-gpu/README.md

 This  contains an example for a small regional simulation and an event located in southern Greece; the example can be run as a small test on a single desktop machine
-  (4 CPUs, forward simulation lasts ~5min, kernel simulation lasts ~10min)
+  (4 CPUs, forward simulation lasts ~5min, kernel simulation lasts ~10min) You will need at least 4GB free memory.